tomfyfe85/turtle_power_pizzeria/multi_class_recipe_template.md

 # Order class

 """
-Order will throw error with no argument
+X - Order will throw error with no argument
 """

     with pytest.raises(Exception) as excinfo: